rust-lang-ru/book/rustbook-ru/nostarch/chapter13.md

 iterator into a new iterator that only contains elements for which the closure returns `true`.

-The closure captures the `shoe_size` parameter from the environment and compares the value with each shoe’s size, keeping only shoes of the size specified.
+The closure captures the `размер_обуви` parameter from the environment and compares the value with each shoe’s size, keeping only shoes of the size specified.
 Finally, calling `collect` gathers the values returned by the adapted iterator into a vector that’s returned by the function.